JJB9922/Tailwind-Easy-Theme-Switcher/README.md

 ```
 <div class = "dark:stroke-white stroke-black" >
 ```

+---

+If not using NPM, just stick the source code in a file and see the note below.

 ### Important Note

 I've included a post-install script that *should* update your tailwind.config.ts